 Influencer content impresses with the chance to specifically target your audience by choosing the right creator.
 UGC is a true all-rounder: authentic, affordable, inspiring and versatile.
 UGC is cheaper than influencer content, but the latter on the other hand comes with a more predictable production process.
 Depending on what you want to achieve, how much visual Social Content you need, and how high your budget is, it becomes clear which of the two visual Social Content options is the right variant of content production for you.

 However, it doesn’t have to be either or: Influencers provide potential buyers with a style that matches your brand aesthetic through visuals.
 Users can align their Social Content with this model.
-In this way, creator content and User Generated Content intertwine, forming a symbiosis of content production and enabling brand loyalty.
+Meanwhile, branded content supports branding and promotes customer loyalty by creating an emotional bond between your brand and your target group.
+In this way, influencer content, branded content and User Generated Content intertwine, forming a symbiosis of content production and enabling brand loyalty.

 For even more bundled information on visual content production, download our free factsheet “how to reduce your content production costs“.